Executive Summary

 - Promote Reuse and Repurposing

 The most cost-effective content is content you’ve already created.
 DAM enables efficient reuse by making assets accessible, searchable, and contextually linked.
 To drive reuse: Add tags that describe potential use cases (e.g., “holiday campaign,” “social-ready”).
 Highlight high-performing or approved assets in curated collections.
 Encourage creators to adapt existing assets rather than starting from scratch.
 Build reuse KPIs to track savings and usage frequency.
-When reuse becomes standard practice, organisations save significant time and production costs while maintaining brand alignment.
+When reuse becomes standard practice, organizations save significant time and production costs while maintaining brand alignment.

 - Integrate DAM Across the Content Ecosystem